Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And I'd love to receive your recommendations for courses you'd love to take.

 And now that I'm an old trail dog, it's time to give back.
+And I'm not the only woman who feels that way.

 All of those gorgeous hiking trails are waiting for your boot prints.